Skip to main content

 Sweet Potato Fries

-Local sweet potatoes cut and fried, a popular street snack.
+Local sweet potatoes cut into pieces and fried, sold as a street snack.

 Maize Porridge